Niranjan-GopaL/dotfiles/DevLogs/Linux_commands_INSANE.md

 > Currently, there seems to be issues downloading plugins and cant' get NerdFonts work inside TMUX, BUT kitty out of the box has support for TABS and PANES ; These are the functionalities that I need right now, in the future sessions would com more in handy

+TMUX COPY MODE IS LIKE NTERMINAL IN NEOVIM ; IT'S INSANLY USEFULLL !!

 ```sh